abhishekkrthakur/sam3-playground/README.md

    source .venv/bin/activate
    ```

-2. Export your Hugging Face token:
+2. Export your Hugging Face token that has access to SAM3 model files:
    ```bash
    export HF_TOKEN=your_token_here
    ```